NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Blood Must Have Blood.md

 You tap into a bottomless hunger for carnage.
-You can cast [[Spells/Blood Vendetta|Blood Vendetta]] and [[Spells/Share Life|Share Life]] as 2nd-rank primal spells, each once per day.
+You can cast [[Blood Vendetta|Blood Vendetta]] and [[3-Rules/Character Building/Spells/S/Share Life|Share Life]] as 2nd-rank primal spells, each once per day.

 *Source: Pathfinder Lost Omens: Tian Xia Character Guide* *ORC*